,

 Our commitment to safeguarding encompasses ways which we ensure children and young people foster security, confidence and independence.
 The Grove has a duty of care and the right to take reasonable action to ensure the welfare and safety of its pupils.
 If a member of staff has cause to be concerned that a child may be subject to ill treatment, neglect or any other form of abuse, the school will follow child protection procedures and inform Children’s Services of its concern.

-The Grove has a comprehensive Child Protection Policy, which is overseen by Senior Leaders and regularly reviewed by our Safeguarding Committee (see below).
+The Grove has a comprehensive safeguarding and Child Protection Policy, which is overseen by Senior Leaders and regularly reviewed by our Safeguarding Committee (see below).

 There are designated lead staff who monitor the effectiveness of the policy and, where necessary, liaise with the local authority when significant safeguarding concerns arise.

-Our Designated Senior Person for Child Protection is Mrs Anna Pemberton.
+Our Designated Safeguarding Lead (DSL) is Mrs Anna Pemberton.

-Any concerns you have in relation to the welfare of a child ( a child is being harmed or at risk of harm) should be reported to Mrs Anna Pemberton (Headteacher and Safeguarding Lead), Mrs Morwenna Rutland (Family Link Worker and Deputy Safeguarding Lead) or Mrs Rebecca Denmeade Deputy Headteacher, SENCo and Deputy Safeguarding Officer) at the earliest opportunity.
+Any concerns you have in relation to the welfare of a child ( a child is being harmed or at risk of harm) should be reported to Mrs Anna Pemberton (Headteacher and DSL Lead) or one of our Deputy Designated Safeguarding Leads: Miss Rebecca Denmeade, Mr Andy Cottle, Mrs Emma Morse, Mrs Morwenna Rutland or Miss Kirsty Brine.

 X